digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

          ON "user".payload->>'user_id' = alias.payload->>'user_id';

 Historical events can also be accessed; by default all the history in the datastore is available for querying.
-The following query will return the data associated with all ``User`` contracts that were archived in the available history:
+The following query returns the data associated with all ``User`` contracts that were archived in the available history: